SivaPandeti/python-interview/questions/algorithms.md

 A list of closing prices of a stock for the past few days e.g. [10, 7, 5, 8, 11, 9]
 ### Constraints and clarifications
-You can buy / sell at the closing price at close of market hours on that day You will buy and sell only one unit of stock
+You can buy / sell at the closing price at close of market hours on that day.
+You will buy and sell only one unit of stock.
-You can sell only after you buy
+You can sell only after you buy.
-You can not buy and sell on the same day
+You can not buy and sell on the same day.
 ### Output
 6
 ### Explanation